DataDog/chaos-controller/docs/minikube_image.md

 Finally, follow [the instructions](https://minikube.sigs.k8s.io/docs/contrib/building/iso/) to build a new ISO.

 > Note: The image takes an _extremely long time_ to build in Docker on a normal laptop, upwards of 6 hours, and for me didn't work at all under OSX.
-It's highly recommended to stand up a fairly large (Ubuntu) EC2 instance, install build requirements, and run `make` with `IN_DOCKER=1` on that instance instead.
+It's highly recommended to stand up a fairly large EC2 instance, install build requirements, and run `make` with `IN_DOCKER=1` on that instance instead.

 To provide an example of build time, I ran `make buildroot-image` and then `IN_DOCKER=1 make out/minikube.iso` on a `c5.9xlarge` Ubuntu EC2 instance (32 vCPU, 72GB RAM) for a modified Minikube 1.9.2, and the whole process took a little over an hour to produce the ISO.

 ### Uploading the Image

+> Note: Only Datadog employees currently have permissions to upload to the `public-chaos-controller` S3 bucket.

+Finally, `aws s3 cp` the new ISO image into the `s3://public-chaos-controller/minikube/` directory, preferably using the `minikube-YYYY-MM-DD.iso` versioning format so as to avoid affecting existing, known-working images.